XaloraAI/miner-release/README.md

 ### Configuring Miner ID and Identity Wallet

-Heurist Miner uses a dual-wallet system for security and reward distribution:
+XaloraMiner uses a dual-wallet system for security and reward distribution:

 1. **Identity Wallet**: Used for authentication, stored locally.
 Do not store funds here.
-2. **Reward Wallet (Miner ID)**: Receives points, Heurist Token rewards, potential ecosystem benefits.
+2. **Reward Wallet (Miner ID)**: Receives points, XaloraToken rewards, potential ecosystem benefits.

 #### Setting Up Your Wallets